The Key to Mold Control is Moisture Control!

 Remember to check for high humidity and condensation problems as well as actual water leaks, maintenance issues, and HVAC system problems.

 Protect the health and safety of the building occupants and remediators.
 Consult a health professional as needed.
 Use PPE and containment as appropriate when working with mold.

 Mold Prevention Tips

 Do not run the HVAC system if you know or suspect that it is contaminated with mold.
 If you suspect that it may be contaminated (it is part of an identified moisture problem, for instance, or there is mold growth near the intake to the system), consult EPA’s guide Should You Have the Air Ducts in Your Home Cleaned? before taking further action.
 Do not run the HVAC system if you know or suspect that it is contaminated with mold – it could spread mold throughout the building.
-Visit www.epa.gov/iaq/pubs to download a copy of the EPA guide.
+Visit the United States Environmental Protection Agency to download a copy of the Indoor Air Quality EPA guide.